ALUMNI

 Katherine Cockburn

-Assistant Professor Department, McGill, Canada
+Assistant Professor, McGill, Canada

 Katie was a Postdoctoral Fellow in the Greco Lab from 2015 to 2022.
 She utilized frequent revisits in her imaging to follow individual stem cell fates over days in murine skin.
 In combination with complex mathematically modeling she expanded our understanding of how epidermal stem cells orchestrate and balance self-renewal and differentiation to maintain homeostasis in adult murine skin.